AlexKMDev/qbittools/README.md

 You also have to specify your password every time with `-P` flag unless you enable `Web UI -> Bypass authentication for clients on localhost` in qBittorrent's settings, because there is no way for qBittools to retrieve it in plaintext.

-You also can specify host, port and username manually without a configuration file with `-s`, `-p` and `-U` flags accordingly.
+You also can specify host and username manually without a configuration file with `-s` and `-U` flags accordingly.

 ## Usage